-Portable air conditioners are not considered in this evaluation of the air conditioning potential for DR. Please note that post 2005 figures for lower than 12 kW units and 2010 figures for other figures for larger air conditioners and chillers are BAU scenarios.
+Portable air conditioners are not considered in this evaluation of the air conditioning potential for DSF.
+Please note that post 2005 figures for units <12kW and post 2010 figures for the rest of cooling appliances are BAU scenarios.

 (Bertoldi, 2009) shows lower estimates for tertiary air conditioning: in 2007, it is estimated to 21.6 TWh versus 42.5 TWh in (Rivière, 2012) but residential figures are matching.
 In addition, the sum of tertiary air conditioning and ventilation are relatively close in both (Bertoldi, 2009), and in (VHK, 2012) and (Rivière, 2012).